 The ADFzCC server uses C runtime services to switch user context when spawning processes for requesting clients that provide a valid user ID and password.
-These services are associated with the OMVSAPPL resource of the APPL class by default, if the APPL class is active.
-If this is the case, the authenticating user ID must have READ access to the OMVSAPPL resource of the APPL class.
+These services are associated with the OMVSAPPL resource (or the IPVAPPL resource if PASSTK is specified) of the APPL class by default, if the APPL class is active.
+If this is the case, the authenticating user ID must have READ access to the OMVSAPPL or IPVAPPL resource of the APPL class.